 Students will be charged for any damage to rooms and public areas of campus residences, which results from misconduct or misuse.
 Charges for damages for which responsibility cannot be determined will be prorated among the residents of a residence hall or living unit.
 In order to control the quality of the craftsmanship in campus living areas, students may not make repairs to avoid damage charges.
-Residents should report needed repairs in the student housing portal, to the Office of Housing and Residential Experience, or to the building's residential staff members.
+Residents should report needed repairs in the student housing portal or to the Office of Housing and Residential Experience.
 The University will make all needed repairs and do all redecorating, including painting, at its discretion.
 Authorized University personnel may enter at any reasonable time, or in emergencies, to inspect and repair property and equipment or to investigate allegations of policy violations.